LudovicEspeel/course-web-essentials/docs/13_client_server_model/README.md

-# The client/Server model
+# The client/server model

 The internet is a large network of computers.
-Not all computers have the same task.
-Some are always available and serve information.
-Others are only temporally available and will access information from others.
+Not all computers have the same task: some are always available and serve information, others are only temporally available and will access information from others.
 This model is called the client/server model.

-> The client/server model is a computing model that acts as a distributed application which partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients.Source: wikipedia
+> The client/server model is a computing model that acts as a distributed application which partitions tasks or workloads between the providers of a resource or service, called servers, and service requesters, called clients. <br>Source: wikipedia

 The client/server model is an asymmetric model.
 This means that not all participants (computers) in this model have the same task or responsibility.
 This is in contrast to the Peer-to-Peer or P2P model, where all participants have the same responsibility or task.

 In the client/server model we have the servers that are always available.
-They only wait for requests and will never initiate communication.
+They only wait for requests and will never initiate the communication.
 The clients are only temporary active and initiates the communication.

 ![IMAGE](./images/image19.png)